 If you set up an initial value for the LabelX and LabelY then they work fine and you can move them and save.

 I tested the same layer I found the issues with after exporting to SHP and it worked fine, NULL values result in labelling engine label locations.

-#2 Updated by Alexandre Neto over 6 years ago
+#2 Updated by Alexandre Neto almost 7 years ago

 - Status changed from Open to Closed

 - Target version changed from Version 2.0.0 to Future Release - High Priority

 Can can confirm this also with postgis.
 If the X and Y values are NULL (Label not fixed), the labels are draw near 0,0.